• What was the inspiration for AACORN AAC?

 Oh and we’re happy to report seven years on Jessica is better than fine - and actually provides one of the voices available in aacorn :)

-• How is AACORN different from the hundreds of other AAC apps and devices?
+• How is AACORN different from other AAC apps and devices?

 Firstly I should say in creating aacorn our goal was not to supplant any of the tools available to help children today.
 Far from it.
 We saw or thought we saw a serious need for improvement in certain areas and were excited at the possibility of being able to address these.
 But given the complex issues we're talking about and the fact that every child is unique with very different needs there is no one-size fits all approach.
 Hopefully we're providing another piece to the puzzle and one more tool parents, educators and therapists can have at their disposal as and where it can help most.